CCRI-Cyberknights/stemday_2025/challenges_solo/01_Stego/README.md

-# 🕵️ Stego Decode Challenge
+# Challenge 1: Steganography decode

-A suspicious image has surfaced during a Liber8 investigation.
-Intelligence analysts believe it contains hidden data that may expose an insider’s identity.

-Your job: extract the secret message embedded within this image.

 ---

-## 🧠 What is Steganography?

-Steganography is the art of hiding messages in plain sight — like embedding a text file inside an image or song.
-Unlike encryption, its goal is to be invisible rather than unreadable.
+Steganography is the art of the concealment of information and messages inside of another file like embedding a text file inside an image or mp3 so it appears unchanged to the average person.
+Unlike encryption the aim is to make the data invisible but readable to the target.

 ---
+During the Knights investigation into the CryptKeepers a suspicious image was found among the files that appeared normal at first, but our analysts believe it contains hidden data.

+## Objective:
+  uncover and decode squirrel.jpg to extract the embedded secret messages they concealed inside this picture.

+## Investigator's Journal:
+  Cryptkeepers operatives often hide things in plain sight... and they tend to reuse the same password across tools.
+Not all of these tools will reveal useful information, some may lead to dead ends.
+The challenge lies in experimenting and connecting the dots.
+Does the image contain metadata or embedded content?
+Are there readable strings or hidden files inside?
+Might a password be needed to reveal the payload?.Sometimes the best secrets are the ones hiding in plain sight.

+---

-## 🛠 Tools & Techniques
+##  Tools & Techniques

-Try out some of these Linux tools — each reveals different kinds of secrets:
+Try out some of these Linux tools each reveals different kinds of secrets:

 | Tool      | Use Case                                              | Example Command                      |
 |-----------|--------------------------------------------------------|--------------------------------------|